-Most of the articles written about nation-state cyber threats to democratic states focus on China, Russia, and North Korea.
+Until now, most of the discussion about nation-state cyber threats to Western nations has focused on China, Russia, and North Korea.

 - China: experts at stealing intellectual property and R&D

-- Russia: famous for election interference and keeping the U.S. in a "political churn," along with social engineering our social media against us
+- Russia: infamous for election interference and keeping the U.S. in a "political churn," along with socially engineering our social media against us

 Here are three things we know about Iran and cyber warfare.